 Introduction and background

-In February 2021 NHS England commissioned Skills for Health to lead the development of a national capabilities framework for Forensic Examiners undertaking forensic examinations within Sexual Assault Referral Centres (SARCs).
-The framework will identify and describe the professional knowledge, skills and behaviours required to deliver high quality, compassionate care and support, and will help to inform standards of education and training.
-The framework is expected to be completed, signed off and launched by early 2022 with a view to being incorporated into SARC service specifications and contracting requirements.
+In February 2021 NHS England commissioned Skills for Health to lead the development of a national capabilities framework for Forensic Healthcare Practitioners in England, undertaking paediatric forensic examinations.
+The framework is expected to be completed and launched by early 2022 with a view to being incorporated into service specifications and contracting requirements.

 Purpose and scope of the framework

 An appropriately trained workforce with the required knowledge and skills to support and improve the health outcomes of victims and survivors of sexual assault is critical to ensuring that individuals have timely access to the services they need.
 Good access to services is predicated on the effective development and utilisation of the workforce’s skills, and helps to strengthen the integration of health, care, and justice systems, essential in navigating a complex and fragmented landscape.
-Accordingly, a nationally agreed capability framework for Forensic Examiners will not only ensure consistency in the training required and quality of forensic work undertaken within SARCs, but will also help to ensure the sustainability of the workforce.
+Accordingly, a nationally agreed capability framework will not only ensure consistency in the training required and quality of forensic examinations, but will also help to ensure the sustainability of the workforce.

 Development of the framework